 Sworn Enemies by Carol Matas – 1860s

-I would really only recommend this for grades 7+, however I did find this a unique story worth telling.
-The plot is somewhat similar to The Count of Monte Cristo.
+I would really only recommend this for grades 7+, but I did find this a unique story worth telling.
 During Russia in the late 1800s, Jews suffered many anti-Semitic attacks (pogroms) in Eastern Europe.
 The country’s czar was forcibly kidnapping young Jewish boys for his army, and most didn’t survive.
-This is the fictional story of two “survivors” – who are both sworn enemies, and must work together to survive.
+This is the fictional story of two “survivors” – who are both sworn enemies and must work together to survive.
 Although both boys survive, they never do really make amends.
-I still believe it is important to read as it gives you a better understanding of two notable future events in Jewish history – the Holocaust and Immigration at Ellis Island.

 A House of Tailors by Patricia Reilly Giff – 1870s

 No one hates sewing more than Dina Kirk!
-Thirteen year old moves from her home in Germany to Brooklyn, where she want to start her life fresh.
+Dina moves from her home in Germany to Brooklyn, where she wants to start her life fresh.
 Unfortunately, she finds herself back to sewing.
 I absolutely love this coming of age story, written from Dina’s perspectives.

 Manor of Secrets by Katherine Longshore – 1911

-In Downton Abbey era, Lady Charlotte seeks for adventure and a life outside of her upper-class life.
+In Downton Abbey era, Lady Charlotte seeks adventure and a life outside of her upper-class life.
 Janie, a kitchen maid, knows she’s capable of so much more.
 As the two’s worlds collide, adventures and secrets unleash!

 War Horse by Michael Morpurgo – WWI